ros2/ros2_documentation/source/Tutorials/WritingASimplePyPublisherAndSubscriber.rst

 Background
 ----------

-Nodes are executable processes that communicate over the ROS graph.
 In this tutorial, you will create nodes that pass information in the form of string messages to each other over a :ref:`topic <ROS2Topics>`.
 The example used here is a simple “talker” and “listener” system;
 one node publishes data and the other subscribes to the topic so it can receive that data.